 Esther 7: 5 Then the king Ahasuerus answered and said unto Esther the queen, Who is he, and where is he, that durst presume in his heart to do so?

 Esther 7:7 And the king arising from the banquet of wine in his wrath went into the palace garden: and Haman stood up to make request for his life to Esther the queen; for he saw that there was evil determined against him by the king.

 The Scroll of Esther is the only Biblical Hebrew Scroll that does not contain the name of God, but some Soferim have superimposed Ha-Shem into the narrative.

-Photographing the Scrolls at my office.
+Photographing the Scrolls

 Hebrew Scroll of Isaiah written in Russia early in the 20th century.
 Pointing out Isaiah 9:6